neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 * Example of the access token: AbA1NTFBYStefSgFVVXm

 Set Device access token in ChirpStack:
-* Open Web GUI of the ChirpStack by loading following web page:
+* Open the Web GUI of the ChirpStack by loading following web page:
     * https://chirpstack.vas.internal/
         * *OR*: http://<IP_OF_THE_SERVER>:8080/
         * *OR, if stack is running on the same machine*: http://127.0.0.1:8080